Read more about

 According to the United States (US) Census Bureau, the current population of the United States stands at approximately 323,743,027, making it the third most populous country in the world after India and China.
 Of the 50 US states, California and Texas are the two most populated.
 The biggest city in the US by population is New York, followed by Los Angeles and Chicago.
 A closer look at every one of the country's biggest cities are available below.

-The largest city in the US is New York with a population of 8.6 million.
+The largest city in the United States is New York with a population of 8.4 million.
 The city is made up of several boroughs, namely the Bronx, Staten Island, Queens, Manhattan, and Brooklyn.
 The city is well-known for the influential role it plays in fields such as science, education, the arts, and economy.
 According to estimates from the government of New York, by 2030, the city is expected to reach a population of 9.3 million residents with Brooklyn witnessing the most growth.

 New York holds the distinction of being one of the most diverse cities in the world, with over 3 million foreign-born residents.
 New York is also one of the world's most photographed cities, attracting more visitors than nearly any other place on the planet.